simplesamlphp/simplesamlphp.github.io/lists/index.md

 #### User's list

-This mailing list is for users of simpleSAMLphp.
-If you have general questions about simpleSAMLphp, have feature requests, or want do discuss something about simpleSAMLphp, please join the list.
+This mailing list is for users of SimpleSAMLphp.
+If you have general questions about SimpleSAMLphp, have feature requests, or want do discuss something about simpleSAMLphp, please join the list.

 <form action="http://groups.google.com/group/simplesamlphp/boxsubscribe">
 <strong>Your e-mail address</strong>